Listen to an audio file of this tool.

 Avoid bribes.
 A bribe is a promise for a behavior, while praise is special attention after the behavior.
 While bribes may work in the short term, praise grows lasting motivation for good behavior and effort.
 For example, instead of saying, “If you don’t argue about who goes first when you play the game, I will let you pick out the movie we watch tonight” (which is a bribe), try recognizing the behavior after.
 “You developed a plan for who goes first without arguing.
 Love seeing that!”

 - Recognize and call out when it is going well.
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
 When a child/teen is bravely facing their sister who hurt them, for example, a short, specific call out is all that’s needed: “I noticed you paused and got really clear about what you needed.
 Yes!
 Excellent.”

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments – like no sibling fighting – in order to recognize effort.
 Remember that your recognition can work as a tool to promote more positive behaviors.
 Find small ways your child/teen is making an effort and let them know you see them.

 - Build celebrations into your routine.
-For example, if your child/teen makes up for a poor choice by apologizing sincerely to a friend, recognize that effort.
-Include hugs, high fives, and fist bumps in your repertoire of ways to appreciate one another.
+For example, if your child/teen sincerely apologizes to a friend, recognize that effort.
+Include hugs, high fives, and fist bumps as ways to appreciate one another.

 Engaging in these five steps is an investment that builds your skills as an effective parent to use on many other issues and builds important skills that will last a lifetime for your child/teen.
 Throughout this tool, there are opportunities for children/teens to become more self-aware, to deepen their social awareness, to exercise their self-management skills, to work on their relationship skills, and to demonstrate and practice responsible decision making.